whalebone/wb-docs/en/local_resolver.rst

 * **C&C (Command and Control)**:  domains that facilitate botnet communication to coordinate its activity.
 A botnet is a network of infected computers, which are controlled as a group.
 * **Malware**: domains that host and distribute any kind of malicious code
-* **Phishing**: domains aiming to trick users and extract sensitive information such as credit card details, login credentials, etc
+* **Phishing**: domains aiming to trick users and extract sensitive information such as credit card details, login credentials, etc.
 * **Blacklist**: domains that are known to serve multiple nefarious purposes at the same time or over a period of time
 * **Spam**: domains that are linked to spreading spam emails and scam schemes.
 * **Compromised**: otherwise legitimate domains that have been hacked and are temporarily used for malicious purposes